MartinEesmaa/MinuLinux/README.md

 - [X] Lutris - Supports all game marketplace softwares

+- [ ] Xenia - A Xbox 360 emulator can easy emulated via Bottles (via Wine on Windows for Linux), needed to backup folder.

 # Replacement Windows programs

 - [X] Mozilla Thunderbird - This will replace Microsoft Outlook.

+- [ ] OnlyOffice or Libreoffice - Replacement of Microsoft 365 apps

+- [] Firejail - Replacement of Sandboxie Plus

 - Martin Eesmaa